 But I’ve also seen Facebook conversations where people genuinely work to find common ground and consensus.
-These are perhaps the saddest ones because they represent wasted potential.
+These are good but in somes senses the saddest ones because they represent wasted potential.
 While it’s possible others will stumble across these conversations and be influenced or informed by them, more likely than not, they will be pushed to the bottom of the heap because they don’t meet Facebook’s criteria for profit.
 So even though people have put in all that mahi to see the other’s point of view and find some common ground, it’s unlikely to contribute significantly to a national conversation.

 All of this adds up to unbalanced conversations with ourselves, deeper polarisation, wasted potential and ultimately low-quality national conversations.

-In contrast to all that - I present the OneAction participation model, or at least an early version of it.
+In contrast to all that - I present the OneAction participation model, or at least an early idea of what it might look like.

 There are three main tiers of participation: The first tier is TallyUp – at the end of each month an email stating the total number of members is sent out to all co-op members.
-Members who want to retain their membership simply need to reply to the email.
+Members who want to retain their membership and want to continue to supporting OneAction’s vision simply need to reply to the email.
 As long as they reply within that month, they will be counted in the next TallyUp and so on.
 If they don’t reply their membership will lapse until they re-join.
 The purpose of this tier is to allow people to support the idea even if they don’t necessarily want (or have the time) to be involved any further than that.
 It’s just a way to say, yes, I support people-up politics in Aotearoa.
 You might wonder – what does replying to an email once a month actually achieve?
-You can think of it as a micro donation of your willpower.
+You can think of it as a micro donation of your willpower - political fuel.
 It’s a symbolic gesture and a display of people power.
 It let’s the volunteers in the OneAction engine room know they are supported.
 Traditional political parties only know their true support level once every three years when the election results come in.
 OneAction counts our numbers every month.
 TallyUp is the minimum level of participation required to be a member.

 The third tier: Focus, places participants into autonomous groups which work to build consensus on a topic or issue.
 At their disposal they have a content pack which outlines the issue and the evidence around it.
 They also have access to the data from the My2¢ process.
 The group operates on a set timeline (e.g., over a 6-month period) and follows a set structure to produce an output in the form of an ‘outcome statement’.
 The process includes discussions and activities using forums, and or video chat, and other online tools.
 Safety mechanisms are built into the process so the group can be dissolved, mediated, or expanded.
 Many groups operate in parallel and may be presented to by experts, community groups or people with on-the-ground experience, to help inform their deliberation.